-How can I design plated slots in my Gerber files?
+How can I design plated milling slots in my Gerber files?

 For Seeed Studio Fusion, the way in which plated milling slots are communicated in the manufacturing files is similar to plated through holes (PTH).
 That is, there must be some sort of hole, copper plating and an opening to expose the copper.
 The following simple steps show you how to do this:

 2. In both Copper layers (GTL, GBL and any other copper layers), draw the same slots but at least 0.1 mm (about 4 mil) larger than the slots in the mechanical layer.
-The amount of copper exposed is up to you,
+The amount of copper exposed is up to you.
+The copper layer is shown in blue below,

 4. Remember to do this for the other copper and solder mask layers.
 And now you have designed a plated slot.